 How long can I take to complete the program?

 Faculty participants complete the certification within one year from the time of enrollment.
 The certification can be achieved in one semester, with diligence.
 We encourage faculty participants to succinctly complete all modules and reflective activities.

 No, OFE does not charge faculty to participate.

 Do previous professional learning experiences count toward certification?

 Because certification relies on applying reflective strategies to design/re-design a course, prior sessions/experiences will not satisfy certification requirements.

 Yes.
 Faculty participants may complete the entire certification online by selecting the online modules in REPORTER and completing the reflective activities asynchronously online.

-Is this the same as the Certificate of Reflective Teaching (CRT) previously offered by OFD?
+Is this the same as the Certificate of Reflective Teaching (CRT) previously offered by OFE?